DebugSteven/ghc-compiler-errors/PITCHME.md

 ```

 Note:
 My experience of other programming languages, (& maybe you can relate) is quickly typing out what I want my program to do.
 Usually getting an error because I don’t get things right on the first try. & whether it’s a typo, syntax error, invalid memory access, logic errors that make my code crash, I go check out the error.
-I immediately jump to the line number the error message told me if there is one.
+I immediately jump to the line number the error message told me, if there is one.
 I’ll put in print statements to see what I’m really getting & go from there to try to make it work.
-In Haskell though, since we have types, like Bool, Int, String, so on (& we aren’t putting undefined all over our program) we have greater confidence about what we will get out of our functions.
+In Haskell though, since we have types, like Bool, Int, String, & so on (& we aren’t putting undefined all over our program), we have greater confidence about what we will get out of our functions.
 The type signatures on our functions can help guide us to correct code & GHC will use the types to help point out where we’ve gone wrong too.

+Corrections: I'd like to reword this section to better explain the benefits of types.
+With Haskell, there are some errors I run into much less often than in other languages I use.
+I get a lot more compiler errors & a lot fewer runtime errors & that's pretty nice.

 ---